stanfordjournalism/stanford-progj-2021/projects/fda_recall_entities.md

 ## Overview

-This project ties together [web scraping](../docs/web_scraping/README.md), an [API service](../docs/api_services.md), and basic data wrangling skills.
+This project ties together [web scraping](/docs/web_scraping/README.md), an [API service](/docs/api_services.md), and basic data wrangling skills.

-It requires creating a multi-step [data pipeline](../docs/python/data_pipelines_with_modules.md) that performs the below steps:
+It requires creating a multi-step [data pipeline](/docs/python/data_pipelines_with_modules.md) that performs the below steps:

 * Scrapes FDA recall announcements
 * Performs entity extraction on specific text from each recall announcement using the [OpenCalais/Refinitiv Intelligent Tagging API](https://developers.refinitiv.com/open-permid/intelligent-tagging-restful-api)
 * Generates a CSV listing extracted entities

-Each of these steps must be encapsulated in [a module that can be executed individually as a script](../docs/python/data_pipelines_with_modules.md#modules-as-scripts).
+Each of these steps must be encapsulated in [a module that can be executed individually as a script](/docs/python/data_pipelines_with_modules.md#modules-as-scripts).

 You must also create a single script that orchestrates all of the steps of the pipeline at once.
 See below for more details on each script.

 ## Setup

-Create a new [DataKit](../docs/datakit.md) project, choosing `project` when prompted (rather than assignment) and give it a short name of `FDA Recalls`.
+Create a new [DataKit](/docs/datakit.md) project and, when prompted, name it `FDA Recalls`.
+This should produce a local git repo/folder and GitHub project called `fda-recalls`.

 ```
 cd ~/Desktop/code